junokreisler/junokreisler/README.md

 ## and then?

-For now, I'm not going to discuss further stuff that might be in the works after I'm done with current plans.
+For now, I'm not going to discuss further stuff.
-Let's see where all of this leads me.
+Let's see where all of this goes.

 # baibai